wakatara/harsh/README.md

     Used harsh: 0
 ```

+For each habit, pick an integer number of days that you want to be repeating that habit in.
+If it's not obvious, habits can have any character that is not a `:` as that delimits the period.
+We also use `:` as the separator in log files as well for easy parsing.

-The trick is figuring out what habits you want to track building or breaking.
+The real trick is figuring out what habits you want to track building or breaking.
 Too many, you'll fail.
 Too few, and the app loses its edge.
 Too short-term, you feel good but fail on longer-term objectives.

 If you're getting started, try 5-8 and mix short term and long term and see how you go.
 Tracking your habits is *strangely* also a habit you need to build.
 There're no right answers, but if this is new, [focus on foundational keystone habits](https://daryl.wakatara.com/resolution-keystone-habits-and-foundational-hacks/) that will feed future ones.
+If you're coming into this cold, I'd also recommend a good read of James Clear's Atomic Habits.

-Here are some more ideas of what to track:
+Here are some ideas of what to track:

 - Went to bed on time
 - Got X hours of sleep